ad-si/Textalyzer/README.md

 ## Rewrite in Rust

-This CLI tool was originally written in JavaScript.
-It was rewritten in Rust to improve the performance.
+This CLI tool was originally written in JavaScript and was later rewritten in Rust to improve the performance.

 Before: